2020PB/police-brutality/all-locations.md

 ### Protestors in St. Matthews shot with pepper rounds | June 3rd

-Police fired pepper rounds unprovoked at a group of protestors marching prior to curfew in St. Matthews
+Police fired pepper rounds unprovoked at a group of protestors marching prior to curfew in St. Matthews.

+tags: pepper-ball, shoot

 id: ky-louisville-7